dbenesh82/host_specificity_lcl_analyses/calc_specificity/calc_specificity_patterns.md

   annotate('text', x = 4.5, y = 4.5, label = '>3-host cycle', color = mypalette[4], size = 5)
 ```

 To facilitate comparisons, we put all 4 plots together.
-The [multiplot](LINK!!!!) function was taken from the R graphics cookbook site.
+The [multiplot](http://www.cookbook-r.com/Graphs/Multiple_graphs_on_one_page_(ggplot2)/) function was taken from the R graphics cookbook site.

 ``` r
 source("multiplot.R") # function from the R cookbook